 Ideal for adrenaline junkies, these four-wheeled racing vehicles are designed to thrill riders by allowing them to zoom around a spacious race track for ten whole minutes.
 Golden City Go-Kart is normally packed during weekends and public holidays, so it’s best to pre-book your tickets or come in an earlier time to avoid long queues.

-Cost estimate: SGD 12 per pax
+Cost estimate: From SGD 25 per pax

 Grab a bite at Nagoya Hill Mall